- Machine mark removal and rust removal

-Until the surface contamination is removed, finishing efficiency can be affected as it would make it harder for the media to reach underlying layers.
+Unless the surface contamination is removed, finishing efficiency can be affected as it would make it harder for the media to reach underlying layers.

-For example, an operator must be adequately experienced to decide when and how much or media to add, or how media should be loaded – all in one place at one time or not.
+For example, an operator must be adequately experienced to decide when and how much media to add, or how media should be loaded – all in one place at one time or not.